Manuel7070/Printf/README.md

 - Global variables are not allowed
 - Each file should contain no more than 5 functions
 - Prototypes of all functions should be included in the header file `main.h`
-- Header files should be include guarded to prevent multiple inclusion
+- Header files should be included guarded to prevent multiple inclusion

 ### Testing
 - Example `main.c` files are provided for testing purposes.
 You can use them to test your functions, but they are not required to be pushed to your repository.
 Our own `main.c` files will be used during compilation, which may differ from the examples provided.